Support #1167

 It works with 'filename' as well.
 But I was talking about the other thing: ${file-ext} doesn't display the file extension.
 I had it put in brackets, so that it shows the extension like this: (wav).
 But now, after the config reset, it won't show anything.

-#6 Updated by John Lindgren about 2 years ago
+#6 Updated by John Lindgren over 2 years ago

 The original problem is resolved.
 Closing.